Curriculum – History

 • demonstrate relevant and comprehensive knowledge, using first order concepts, combined with a sophisticated understanding of key features and characteristics.

-• Construct a convincing line of reasoning in relation to relevant second order concepts and reach reasoned, and substantiated judgements.
+• construct a convincing line of reasoning in relation to relevant second order concepts and reach reasoned, and substantiated judgements.

-• Critically analyse and evaluate, to reach reasoned, and substantiated judgements of:
+• critically analyse and evaluate, to reach reasoned, and substantiated judgements of:

 • A range of sources, in context, to investigate historical issues